Sales Dashboards

 Public shaming: Displaying individual activity stats on a wallboard turns the dashboard into a surveillance tool.
 Trust erodes and CRM data quality drops as reps log only what they must.

-The goal is to connect effort to outcome.
+The better pattern: display activity as a small contextual panel alongside pipeline movement.
+Show what happened this week alongside what it produced.
+Not a scoreboard.
+Not a leaderboard.
+Context for coaching conversations.
 A rep who made 12 calls and generated 3 qualified meetings is doing something right.
 A rep who made 50 calls and generated none needs a different kind of support.
 The dashboard should make both patterns visible without reducing either rep to a number.

-Forecast Confidence
+Forecast Confidence Layers

 Forecast confidence works in layers.
 Each layer adds more risk and less certainty, and the visualisation should make that gradient obvious to anyone reviewing the numbers.